 All applicants must provide a Canadian high school diploma or equivalent to be accepted into the program.
 GEDs and post-secondary transcripts/diplomas are acceptable.

 If this is not possible, we will provide an English and Mathematics test in lieu of Canadian education.

 Can I Pay In Installments?

 Yes!
 You will be required to pay a $1000.00 deposit on the date of registration, which is required to secure your spot in the program and will go toward your total payment for the course.
 After that you have the choice to pay weekly or bi-weekly until cost of the course is paid in full.
 Please note that students who have not paid for the course by the end of the class will not graduate until all payments are complete.

 Is Any Financial Assistance Available?

 Financial assistance may be available for those who qualify.
+We have different options available for you.
 Please contact us for further information and to schedule an appointment with us.